Additivemenu/my_django_project/README.md

 Demo project to learn Django features

+NEXT:
++ use docker-compose to inlude a postgres db
++ try to deploy the app to aws

 use poetry for package management
 + select the corresponding python interpreter by poetry
   + `cmd + shift + p` : `python: select interpreter`